IEATA Board and Committee Descriptions

 The Membership and Administrative Committee oversees and handles administrative tasks, including collecting and maintaining membership data and mailing lists, processing new and renewal memberships, and responding to communications regarding membership.
 The committee is also responsible for membership drives to attract new members.

 The Conference Committee coordinates and organizes all aspects of the IEATA international conferences, and works closely with the Executive Co-Chairs and Board to offer conferences that support IEATA’s goals of building community, promoting professional excellence and expanding awareness of the use of the expressive arts.

 The Educational Resources Committee acquires information about training programs throughout the world and makes available current, accurate information without endorsing any specific schools, programs or organizations.
 They welcome community support and input about programs and schools.
 If you want to suggest a program or join this committee, please contact the co-chairs.

 The Regional Committee supports and helps sustain connections, collaboration and professional development of IEATA members through its regional groups.
 We encourage regional members to find ways to strengthen the expressive arts field both in their personal lives and in the world.

-The Student and Young Professional Committee advocates for the concerns and perspectives of IEATA’s student, intern members and young professionals, encourages participation and collaboration in creating an inclusive and supportive student and young professional community, facilitates a communication network for the expressive arts among students and young professionals from varying backgrounds and ensures student and young professional representation during the decision-making process.
+The Student and New Professional Committee advocates for the concerns and perspectives of IEATA’s student, intern members and young professionals, encourages participation and collaboration in creating an inclusive and supportive student and young professional community, facilitates a communication network for the expressive arts among students and young professionals from varying backgrounds and ensures student and young professional representation during the decision-making process.